-Want to learn more about how loft insulation works?
-Interested in free loft insulation grants or cavity wall insulation grants?
+Want to learn more about how loft insulation or cavity wall insulation works?
 Curious about the savings that home insulation can give you?
-Feel free to browse our FAQs, and if you want to talk to us about eligibility for free home insulation grants, or book a no-obligation survey, please get in touch with us.
+Feel free to browse our FAQs, and if you want to check if you’re eligible for free home insulation grants please take our 30 second eligibility test or get in touch with us by calling 0800 368 9938.

 Most homes in the UK are entitled to some form of loft insulation grant.
 In many cases, customers get it absolutely free under the Government ECO scheme.

-Any cost you you will be explained clearly up front, and is likely to be a fraction of the cost of buying and installing the materials yourself – saving you time and money.
+Any costs you may have to pay are likely to be a fraction of the cost of buying and installing the materials yourself – saving you time and money.
 Plus, you’ll have the benefit of cheaper energy bills (over £200 per year) that’ll pay for the insulation many times over.

-Email or call today on 0800 368 9938 to see if you’re eligible for an insulation grant today.
-We’re authorised to access the grants so we’ll do all the admin.
+Take our 30 second check or call today on 0800 368 9938 to see if you’re eligible for an insulation grant today.
+We’re authorised to access the grants so we’ll do all the admin whilst you relax in your warmer home.

 Loft insulation is man-made mineral fibre in a roll form.
 It gives you cheaper energy bills and a warmer home by trapping up to 25% more of the heat you’re paying for and stopping it from escaping through the roof.